aliabbasjaffri/flask-boilerplate/README.md

 ### Setup NGINX with SSL and HTTP/2
 - Generate self-signed certificates using OpenSSL.
 Create a Certification Authourity root certificate and generate server certificate from that CA.
+- This example is with self-signed root CA authrourity.
+If you have a root CA for your domain, skip the step for its generation and jump directly to generating `Flask Server CSR` and following steps.
 ```bash
 # Generating root certificate `certificate signing request` to be used as Certification Authourity
 openssl req -new -nodes -text -out flask.root.csr \